Chrysalidocarpus (Dypsis) ambositrae

 Growing Notes

-This is a slow growing palm, best thought of as a foliage feature for many years.
-As such, be sure to fertilize it to keep it on track.
-It should be fertilized at least three times a year.
-Fertilizing at spring equinox, summer solstice and fall equinox will allow for a winter rest.
+This is a moderately slow-growing palm, best enjoyed as a foliage feature for several years before it forms a trunk.
+Be sure to fertilize it to keep it on track.
+It should be fertilized at least three times a year, at spring equinox, summer solstice and fall equinox; allow for a winter rest by skipping winter solstice feeding.
 Be sure to feed your palm with a fertilizer that contains micronutrients (especially including magnesium), especially if you see yellowing leaves or yellow spots on the leaves.

 Once it’s mature, this palm will naturally shed its leaves (they will come off with a light tug once dry, or blow off in windstorms), leaving a thin green ringed trunk below the palm’s crown.
 A great choice if you’re looking for a palm with a clean trunk, but don’t want to deal with manually removing the leaves.